robindavidgames/ci-project04/README.md

 ### Automated Testing

 I created some automated tests for the project.
 Guidance for automated testing was taken from the [Django documentation](https://docs.djangoproject.com/en/3.0/intro/tutorial05/) and further assistance was found in Tutor Support.
+Specific details of help received is documented in recipes/tests.py.

-See recipes/tests.py for more deatails on automated testing.
 There are 8 tests, testing the validity of the Recipes model and two of the more important Views.

 In order to run automated tests: